 But here are so many more spots I have never visited.
 The options are endless.
 The world is huge with a total coastal length of 520.000 km.
 Two third of our planet is covered by water and there are plenty undiscovered spots and beaches.

 In 2016 I decided to stop my racing career and focus on free windsurfing, far away from competitions.
 This decision was the right one.
 Now it’s time again to go for trips to new places, to live the passion at the fullest and get on the wave or freestyle windsurfing gear more often.
 I as well started to practice Yoga in autumn 2015, keep on training in the gym, ski a lot, do some snowboarding, surfing and get on the bike during the warmer months of the year.
 Lately I started with ski touring, what’s a fantastic combination of hiking and skiing.
 And when the snow is gone we hike on mountains.
 There are plenty in Austria.

 I like literature and movies

-And about movies: what´s about Kill Bill, and indeed I prefer the stuff with not too many special effects.
-“Once upon a time in the west” is a movie, which inspires me to film more in the near future.
+And about movies: indeed I prefer movies with not too many special effects and intense stories.
+“Once upon a time in the west” is a movie, which inspires me to work hard to film better in the near future.
 A Bronx Tale or Once upon a time in America are movies I watched several times.
-Inside the sport I like productions from my film making friend Thomas Miklautsch, especially the part sailing in the Antarctica.
+Inside the sport I like productions from my film making friend Thomas Miklautsch, especially the part he windsurfs in the Antarctica.

-And my favourite surfing vids are: “Crystal Voyager” and “Thicker than water” and “Sipping jetstreams”.
+And my favourite surfing vids are: “Crystal Voyager”, “Thicker than water” and “Sipping jetstreams”.

-I finished my studies in 1999 and became a teacher for sports and geography afterwards.
+In 1999 I finished my studies and became a teacher for sports and geography afterwards.
 After two years working in public schools I decided to focus more and more on coaching in windsurfing.
 It’s a huge field with a lot of different target groups.
 I spent several seasons at Lake Garda or created youth freestyle camps together with Kerstin in Fuerteventura.
 Nowadays I still like to teach and develop my own new ways how to create little sensations in each lesson.
-If you are interested to book me teaching you just get in contact: email@example.com
+If you are interested to book me teaching you, just contact me